esmero/archipelago-documentation/docs/search-within-collection.md

 At the top of the 'Configure filter criterion: Search: Fulltext search' form that opens:

-- Select the option to 'Expose this filter to visitors, to allow them to change it'.
+- Select the option to **'Expose this filter to visitors, to allow them to change it'**.

 On the lower section of the form, adust the configuration options as follows: